Exact Schwinger Proper Time Renormalisation: Derivation of the exact RG

-The crucial last step in the procedure is to take this exact equation for $\partial_k\Gamma^k[\phi]$, which is a functional of the field, and deduce from it a corresponding effective theory that for example, has an effective potential $U^k(\phi)$.
-Below, we will present the general transformation that one has to make to Eq.~\eqref{eq:appresult} in order to turn it into such a generalized flow equation.
-To work towards this final step in a pedagogical way, let us consider making an approximation that we can work with.
-This approximation, which will inform our final general flow equation, is the aforementioned ``local potential approximation''.
+However we note also that we could instead have substituted $Z^k = e^{-W^k} $ from Eq.~\eqref{eq:GammaDef}, and traded $(J,\bar\phi_k+Q_k)$ for $(J^k,\phi=\bar\phi+Q)$ as in Eq.~\eqref{eq:derivs}.
+This gives nothing other than the partition function of a new effective theory defined at scale $k$ where the cut-off is now associated with the current:

+Using a block spin approach, we can now coarse-grain this effective theory averaged on scale $k^{-1}$ on a slightly larger scale, ${k'}^{-1}\equiv(k-dk)^{-1}$, and send $dk$ to zero to obtain a fully consistent flow equations with quantities exclusively defined at $k^{-1}$.
+Let us thus start with the partition function, as written in Eq.~\eqref{eq:ident}, and follow all the same steps of the original regularization procedure described above.
+In doing so, one obtains a flow equation by varying the regulated effective action with respect to the mode $k'$ as before, but now using $\Gamma_k$ as the action that encodes the nature of the interactions of the field theory at the initial scale $k$.
+What was the classical action $S$ now becomes $\Gamma^k$, and the flow equation trivially becomes

+{ } This is our main result.
+Note that, as we have already discussed, it is only possible to derive flow equations for higher derivatives of the effective action in the background of the average field.
+The diagrammatic interpretation of the flow equations is therefore as illustrated in Fig.~\ref{fig:loop}: only the flow equation for couplings in the presence of a particular background field value can be deduced.

+It will be illustrative to consider the flow equation for the corresponding effective potential in a concrete example.
+To do this we will focus on the ``local potential approximation'' (LPA).
 The LPA implies that the effective potential at scale $k$, that is $U^k(\phi ) $, is given by projecting the functional $\Gamma^k[\phi]$ onto functions of homogeneous fields $\phi$ as \be \Gamma^k[\phi ] ~=~ (\mathrm{Vol})~U^k(\phi) +\ldots \,, \ee where $U^k$ is the full potential (including the mass-squared term), while the ellipsis indicates kinetic terms and higher-order derivative terms.
 (The LPA is tantamount to the assumption that the kinetic terms remain canonically normalized.)
+Using the LPA, this flow equation becomes